 Fluid Structure Interaction

-Fluid structure interaction is a class of simulations when fluid flow changes the shape or orientation of body which in turn changes the fluid flow.
+Fluid structure interaction is a class of simulations when fluid flow changes the shape or orientation of a body, which in turn changes the fluid flow.
 Vorticity has applied this type of simulation to a range of problems including modelling:

 Fluid Structure Interaction Case Studies